Find the Best Small Business Line of Credit

-A business line of credit provides you with access to funds to spend as your company needs.
-You are able to withdraw exactly according to your business need and will only pay interest on the funds that you use.
+A business line of credit provides access to funds to spend as your company needs.
+A little bit like a credit card, you withdraw only what you need, up to the credit limit, and pay interest only on the amount you withdraw.
 You are never obligated to withdraw the entire credit line amount.

 A small business line of credit functions more similarly to a credit card than a small business loan, providing more flexibility than any other funding type.
 The benefits of a business line of credit make it a preferred funding option for many business owners, offering you the chance to:

-Small business lines of credit provide businesses with an approved credit limit that you are free to borrow from, on your own terms, on a rotation basis.
+Small business lines of credit provide businesses with an approved credit limit that you are free to borrow from, on your own terms, on a rotating basis.

 A line of credit is not limited to one specific purchase or purpose.
 Spend the funds and reuse them on an as-needed basis, making payment on the used portion of the credit line.